-rsx takes an expression string and returns a binder function.
-Call the binder with a model to get an executable expression instance.
+rsx takes an expression string (and optional declaration options) and returns a binder function.
+Then call that binder with a model to create a bound expression.

 Returns a binder function: (model, leafIndexWatchRule?) => IExpression<TReturn>